Scale Groups: Groups acting doubly transitively on the boundary of a tree

 Choose $g\in G$ with $g.\vtx{u} = \vtx{w}$.
-Then, since $\stab_G(\vtx{w})$ is transitive on $\partial\tree$ by \cite[Proposition 2]{Nebbia}, there is $h\in G$ such that $h.\vtx{w} = \vtx{w}$ and $h.(g.\omega) = \omega$.
-Therefore $hg$ is in $\varstab{G}{\omega}$ and $(hg).\vtx{u} = \vtx{w}$.
-Repeating the argument for $\vtx{v}$ shows that there are $h',g'\in \varstab{G}{\omega}$ such that $(h'g').\vtx{v} = \vtx{w}$.
-Then $(h'g')^{-1}(hg)\in \varstab{G}{\omega}$ and $(h'g')^{-1}(hg).\vtx{u} = \vtx{v}$. \end{proof}
+Then, since $G_{\vtx{w}}$ is transitive on $\partial\tree$ by \cite[Proposition 2]{Nebbia}, there is $h\in G$ such that $h.\vtx{w} = \vtx{w}$ and $h.(g.\omega) = \omega$.
+Therefore $hg$ is in $G_{\omega}$ and $(hg).\vtx{u} = \vtx{w}$.
+Repeating the argument for $\vtx{v}$ shows that there are $h',g'\in G_{\omega}$ such that $(h'g').\vtx{v} = \vtx{w}$.
+Then $(h'g')^{-1}(hg)\in G_{\omega}$ and $(h'g')^{-1}(hg).\vtx{u} = \vtx{v}$. \end{proof}

-The following is a precise statement of the question in the first paragraph. \begin{question} Which scale groups are equal to $\varstab{G}{\omega}$ with $G\leq\Isom(\treeq)$ closed and $2$-transitive on $\partial\treeq$? \end{question} Certain scale groups can be ruled out as end stabilisers by considering their residue, which must be a point stabiliser in a finite $2$-transitive permutation group, and appealing to the classification of such groups, see~\cite[\S7.7]{DixMort}.
+The following is a precise statement of the question in the first paragraph. \begin{question} Which scale groups are equal to $G_{\omega}$ with $G\leq\Isom(\treeq)$ closed and $2$-transitive on $\partial\treeq$? \end{question} Certain scale groups can be ruled out as end stabilisers because their residue must be a stabiliser of $q$ in a $2$-transitive permutation group on $\{0,1\dots,q\}$ and such $2$-transitive groups have been classified, see~\cite[\S7.7]{DixMort}.
 The remainder of this section is devoted to remarks on arguments of this kind.

-A first approach is to appeal to the current structure theory of groups $G\leq\Isom(\treeq)$ transitive on $\gr{V}(\treeq)$ and $2$-transitive on $\partial\treeq$.
-The \emph{local action} of $G$ is a group $F\leq\Sym(q+1)$ comprising the permutations of $\gr{E}_{\vtx{v}}$ induced by the action of $\varstab{G}{\vtx{v}}$ for a given vertex~$\vtx{v}$.
-This group, which is defined more precisely in~\cite[\S0.2]{BM}, is independent of $\vtx{v}$ up to conjugacy.
+A first approach is to appeal to the current structure theory of groups $G\leq\Isom(\treeq)$ transitive on $\gr{V}\treeq$ and $2$-transitive on $\partial\treeq$.
+The \emph{local action} of $G$ is a group $F\leq\Sym(q+1)$ comprising the permutations of $\gr{E}_{\vtx{v}}$ induced by the action of $G_{\vtx{v}}$ for a given vertex~$\vtx{v}$.
+This group is independent of $\vtx{v}$ up to conjugacy, see~\cite[\S0.2]{BM}.
 In~\cite[Lemma~3.1.1]{BM}, it is shown that $F$ is $2$-transitive and the classification of $2$-transitive finite permutation groups in~\cite{DixMort} is exploited to deduce results about the structure of $G$.

 For each group $F\leq\Sym(q+1)$ there is a vertex-transitive so-called \emph{maximal subgroup} $U(F)\leq \Isom(\treeq)$ having local action $F$.
 Proposition~3.2.2 in~\cite{BM} shows that, if $F$ is transitive, then every subgroup of $\Isom(\treeq)$ having local action~$F$ is contained in a conjugate of $U(F)$.
 If $F$ is $2$-transitive, then $U(F)$ is $2$-transitive on $\partial\treeq$.
 The discussion in~\cite[\S3.2]{BM} implies that $U(F)_\omega$ is isomorphic to the scale group $P^{(F_0)}$ defined in Example~\ref{examp:scale_group2}, with $F_0$ being the stabiliser of $0$ of $F\leq\Sym(q+1)$.
 The residue group of this scale group is~$F_0$ and, as pointed out in Remark~\ref{rem:residue}, $P^{(F_0)}$ is maximal with this residue.